TheArjunAgarwal/haskell2025/chapters-typ/ch07_advanced_lists.typ

 -- and much more cleanly as
 filter p ls = [l | l <- ls, p l]
 ```
- Another operation we can consider, though not explictly defined in Haskell, is cartisian product.
+ Another operation we can consider, though not explictly defined in Haskell, is cartesian product.
 Hopefully, you can see where we are going with this right?
  ```
--- | Defining cartisian product using pattern matching and list comprehension cart :: [a] -> [b] -> [(a,b)]
+-- | Defining cartesian product using pattern matching and list comprehension cart :: [a] -> [b] -> [(a,b)]
  cart xs ys = [(x,y) | x <- xs, y <- ys]

- -- Trying to define this reccursivly is much more cumbersome.
+ -- Trying to define this recursively is much more cumbersome.

 cart [] _ = []
 cart (x:xs) ys = (go x ys) ++ (cart xs ys) where